 In 1954, he and his young family, including daughter Olivia, emigrated to Australia where he took the role of Master of Ormond College at the University of Melbourne.

 He joined the University of Newcastle in 1958 as an associate professor in German and head of the department of arts.

-In 1968 he was appointed Deputy Vice-Chancellor and frequently acted as vice-chancellor in place of J. J. Auchmuty.
+In 1968 he was appointed Deputy Vice-Chancellor and frequently stepped in as acting Vice-Chancellor in place of J. J. Auchmuty.
 This was an important time for our University, achieving independence and rapidly expanding throughout the following decade.

-He was remembered by former students not only for the brilliance of his instruction but also for the sense that he took them seriously and treated them without condescension.
+He is remembered by former students not only for the brilliance of his instruction, but also for the sense that he took them seriously and treated them without condescension.